eceris/eceris.github.io/_pages/about.md

 ---
 layout:    about
 permalink: "/about/"
-author:    jwillmer
+author:    eceris
-keywords:  about person demo example
+keywords:  about person eceris
-title:     About Jens Willmer
+title:     About eceris
 menutitle: About
 weight:    90
 excerpt:   This page contains the curriculum vitae (CV) of the author.